• HOME

 Bathroom Art

-Our second thing to focus on when accessorizing is the walls and Smallwood Home had the perfect piece.
+Our second thing to focus on when accessorizing is the walls, and Smallwood Home had the perfect piece.

 We fell in love with this charming word art!
 So Fresh and So Clean exactly describes the newlywed bathroom.
+It's a fantastic focal point.

 Small farmhouse bathroom ideas using a Smallwood Home art So Fresh and So Clean art.

-This is our first time working with Smallwood Home and we were very impressed with the quality.
+This is our first time working with Smallwood Home, and we were very impressed with the quality.
 The font they used for their design really makes the whole space.

-Now that we are almost finished with accessorizing let's switch gears back to the cabinet.
+Now that we are almost finished with accessorizing, let's switch gears back to the cabinet.

 Brushed Brass Cabinet Hardware